GeorgeElliotMathieson/FANUC-ML/README_TRAINING.md

 For optimal use of AMD GPUs with DirectML:

-1. **Batch Size**: Use larger batch sizes (256-1024) compared to CUDA for better performance
+1. **Batch Size**: Use larger batch sizes (256-1024) for better performance
 2. **Parallel Environments**: Use 16-32 parallel environments for training
 3. **Memory Management**: DirectML may use more memory, so monitor usage
 4. **Reduced Precision**: DirectML uses FP32 by default, but can benefit from reduced precision

 ## Hyperparameters

-The DirectML version uses different hyperparameters optimized for AMD GPUs:
+Optimized hyperparameters for AMD GPUs:

-1. **Batch Size**: 256-1024 (vs 64 for standard)
+1. **Batch Size**: 256-1024
-2. **Training Epochs**: 4 (vs 10 for standard)
+2. **Training Epochs**: 4
-3. **Memory Management**: More aggressive in DirectML version
+3. **Memory Management**: More aggressive memory management
-4. **Tensor Operations**: More batched operations in DirectML version
+4. **Tensor Operations**: More batched operations

-These hyperparameters are automatically selected when using the `--use-directml` flag.
+These hyperparameters are automatically selected for optimal performance with AMD GPUs.

 ## Validation and Achievement Summary

-After extensive troubleshooting and optimization, we have successfully:
+After extensive optimization, we have successfully:

 1. **Implemented DirectML compatibility** - Created a reliable workflow for training and demonstrating models with DirectML
 2. **Resolved model loading issues** - Fixed device placement and parameter mapping challenges
 3. **Created specialized tools** - Built custom scripts for DirectML model demonstration and evaluation
-4. **Achieved excellent performance** - The DirectML model consistently achieves positional accuracy of <0.2 cm
+4. **Achieved excellent performance** - Models consistently achieve positional accuracy of <0.2 cm

 ### Performance Metrics

-Based on our evaluations, the DirectML model achieves:
+Based on our evaluations, the models achieve:
 - **Average distance to target**: 0.11-0.4 cm
 - **Best distance achieved**: 0.07 cm
 - **Full step completion**: Always completes full 150 steps